Dealing with Anxiety: Symptoms and Natural Remedies

 - The least stressful jobs are: nutritionist, astronomer, software engineer, massage therapist, jeweler, university professor, audiologist, and hairstylist.

 - Laughing lowers stress hormones like cortisol and adrenaline.
 It also boosts our immune system.
-So you can literally laugh yourself to being well again.
+So you can literally (to some extent) laugh yourself to being well again.

 - The top three most stressful cities in America are: Chicago, Los Angeles, and New York.